-The Pennzoil Quaker State Company has owned and operated this 4.1-acre site since 1951.
-The site includes a tank farm with 29 oil storage tanks and 48 above-ground bulk storage tanks, a blending and packaging warehouse, and truck loading and maintenance areas.
+The Pennzoil Quaker State Company owns and operates this 4.1-acre site.
+The site includes a tank farm, blending and packaging warehouse, and truck loading and maintenance areas.
+Five above-ground tanks with a total capacity of 168,000 gallons have stored oil since 1995.
 Hazardous wastes generated at the facility include automatic transmission fluid, waste oil/water mixtures, and waste oil with heptane.
 The automatic transmission fluid and waste oil/water mixture are temporarily stored in a 2,200-gallon tank and 1,000-gallon sump, respectively, prior to pick-up and proper disposal by a licensed hazardous waste hauler.
 DTSC investigated the site in 1980, 1986, and 1995.
-The investigations recommended keeping the site in the DTSC database as an active potentially contaminated site; however, large-scale remediation may not be possible until the Pennzoil Quaker State Company ceases operations at this facility (DTSC 2019c).
+The investigations recommended keeping the site in the DTSC database as an active potentially contaminated site.
+The existence of soil and/or groundwater contamination is currently unknown (DTSC 2019c).